junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 ###### [TBA]

-#### draft notes

-> Cas think they're dead (which is true), go to Heaven/Vail to find them, try to save them again, find in a setting like HP King's Cross (rewrite as Dean's memory), let them decide if they want back
+> everything settled, talking about plans for the new era, going back to old hunting life, helping with everyday monsters
 >
-> Dean's decision point: choose Heaven/John/Mary and have his peace, or Earth/Cas and continue living
+> occasional discussion about missing the people in Heaven that they briefly reunited
 >
-> Dean choose Cas and both Sam/Dean back to Earth (Sam is a 6-month swaddle, Dean makes the decision)
->
+> happy, hopeful ending

-> (The Brightest light that save Heaven and world is Dean+Sam's love to the world/Cas and their willingness of self-sacrifice)
+#### draft notes

 Dean: You saved me so many times, it's my turn now.

-From Chap 2: The quote "Darkness cannot drive out darkness; only light can do that."
+~~From Chap 2: The quote "Darkness cannot drive out darkness; only light can do that."
 The second half is: "Hate cannot drive out hate; only love can do that."
-They didn't read it here but that's exactly going to be what save the world (and Cas): Love.
+They didn't read it here but that's exactly going to be what save the world (and Cas): Love.~~

-### Timestamp 1: Inherit the World (Epilogue)
+### ~~Timestamp 1: Beach Day~~

-> Heaven in their command, earth seems fine, TFW go to beach finally, with matching shirts and toes in the sands like Dean always imagined
+> the world is saved, earth seems fine, TFW go to beach finally, with matching shirts and toes in the sands like Dean always imagined
 >
-> the first/most important thing after inherit the world: enjoy it, live it, and enjoy each other's company
+> the first/most important thing after saving the world: enjoy it, live it, and enjoy each other's company
 >
 > a destiel date/after-EOW reunion treat trip, relax/reflection moment, intimate

 <br>

-### Timestamp 2: The Novaks
+### ~~Timestamp 2: The Novaks~~

 > Jimmy/Amelia get down, reunite with Claire, Jimmy/Cas tension; Dean helps handle Cas/Claire relationship
 >